Shelley, Mary

 In Italy she wrote her "Frankenstein or The Modern Prometheus", finishing it on April 17, 1817.
 Her father read the book in November of that year and he was highly impressed, which was certainly against his habit when it came to books.
 Frankenstein was published on March 11, 1818 without revealing the name of its author and soon became a success.
 After Shelley's death in 1822 Mary stayed for a while in Italy in the neighbourhood of Lord Byron, before returning to England in 1823.
 There she raised their only surviving son Percy Florence and wrote poems (like "The Choice"), books and essays.
 "The Last Man" (1826) is a frightening account of a new plague eating away mankind.
 In 1839 a complete version of Shelley's poems edited by her was published.
 She had to be careful with her annotations because Shelley's father Sir Timothy was still alive at the time and disapproved of his son's work.

 Mary never remarried and took care of Percy Florence.
-John Howard Payne had a crush on her after her return to England and she fancied the American Washington Irving, who met her several times and visited her and her father, but he didn't return her affections.
+John Howard Payne had a crush on her after her return to England and she fancied the American Washington Irving, who met her several times and visited her and her father, but he did not return her affections.

 Mary died in 1851 and she was buried in St. Peter's Churchyard, Bournemouth, Dorset.
 The remains of William Godwin and Mary Wollstonecraft were brought over from Old St. Pancras Churchyard, London and rest in the same grave.